Fernando Meira

-Fernando José da Silva Freitas Meira ([fɨɾˈnɐ̃du ˈmɐjɾɐ]; born 5 June 1978) is a Portuguese former footballer who played mainly as a central defender.
+Fernando José da Silva Freitas Meira ([fɨɾˈnɐ̃du ˈmɐjɾɐ]; born 5 June 1978) is a Portuguese former professional footballer who played mainly as a central defender.

 In his country, he represented most notably Vitória de Guimarães, also playing one year with Benfica.
-After a lengthy spell in Germany with Stuttgart, he went on to appear for teams in Turkey, Russia and Spain.
+After a lengthy spell in Germany with VfB Stuttgart, he went on to appear for teams in Turkey, Russia and Spain.

 A strong and skillful defender, Meira played 54 times for the Portugal national team, being part of the squads at the 2006 World Cup and Euro 2008.

 Club career

 Early career and Benfica

 Born in Guimarães, Meira began his professional career with hometown's Vitória Sport Clube, but only had one solid season with its first team, in 1999–2000 (precisely his last), as he appeared in 30 of his 53 games with the Minho side.
 In 1998 he was also loaned, to F.C.
-Felgueiras of the second division, being an essential defensive unit as they narrowly missed out on promotion after finishing fifth.
+Felgueiras of the Segunda Liga, being an essential defensive unit as they narrowly missed out on promotion after finishing fifth.

 In the summer of 2000, Meira joined Primeira Liga giants S.L.
 Benfica for a €4 million transfer fee plus one player.
 He played 31 matches in his first season – 30 starts – and was also awarded team captaincy, but the Lisbon club did not win any silverware during his stint.